To determine environmental recovery and ensure a sustainable use of marine resources

 - We perform statistical analysis of time series and use the information for the validation of oceanographic and ecological models.

-- We study all of the aforementioned information in a comprehensive and multi-disciplinary way, for an ecosystem-based management of the marine environment.
+- We study the information in a comprehensive and multi-disciplinary way, for an ecosystem-based management of the marine environment.

-- We develop networks for routine (e.g. to study long-term natural changes); operational (e.g. for certain human pressures, such as land-based discharge, dredging products, etc.); and research (e.g. for isolated events, such as oil spills, etc.) monitoring .
+- We carry out networks for routine (e.g. to study long-term natural changes); operational (e.g. for certain human pressures, such as land-based discharge, dredging products, etc.); and research (e.g. for isolated events, such as oil spills, etc.) monitoring .

 The marine environment quality surveillance networks allow management decision-making, whilst complying with prevailing legislation.